 Perhaps more closely related to our tagging system model, Kleinberg [13] suggested an algorithm to identify web pages that are "hubs" and nodes that are "authorities" in a linked graph of resources, given a query term.
 In his model, Kleinberg views the hubs and authorities as a bi-partite graph, similar to the way we depict users and resources in our model in Figure 1.
 Taking the same hubs and authorities approach an inch closer to our model, Chakrabarti et al [5] extended Kleinberg's work to include anchor text.
 Anchor text, the text that appears around a link to a certain resource, can be considered to have a similar role to tags in our model.
 Traditionally, the anchor text is associated with the resource the link is pointing to.
 The exact way the text is picked and associated with the resource varies between systems.
-Tags have the potential to increase comprehensiveness and accuracy of anchor-text based methods by treating the user and the resource separately in relevance metrics.
+However, tags have the potential to be both more comprehensive and more accurate than anchor-text based methods, because, for one, of tagging system's association between tags and users rather than web pages.